 Juniper on the open road | Jaunt

-Jaunt’s first car Juniper will hit the road in late-2019.
+Jaunt’s first car Juniper is currently being road-tested right now.
 You can keep up to date with progress and book, at jauntmotors.com.

 Keen to impact the environment in a positive way yourself?
 Read all of our great sustainability stories here.